pNre/CoachMarks/README.md

 ## Getting started

-CoachMarks supports iOS 8+ and is available for installation using Carthage.
+CoachMarks supports iOS 8+ and is available for installation using Carthage or CocoaPods.

 ### [Carthage](https://github.com/Carthage/Carthage/#readme)